-Note that there is a very strong shared year effect among OCN populations Figure 27.
-Autocorrelation is also noteworthy for OCN coho populations.
-The median auto correlation for the common trend is 0.5.
-This is in distinct contrast to SONCC coho populations where neither shared year effects or autocorrelation were strong.
+A strong shared year effect is evident among OCN populations Figure 27.
+Autocorrelation is also noteworthy for OCN Coho Salmon populations.
+The median auto correlation for the common trend is 0.5, which is in distinct contrast to SONCC Coho Salmon populations where neither shared year effects or autocorrelation were strong.